dutchers/docker-images/cheat-sheet.rst

 **Docker Things**

 Dockerfile
     This is the reciepe for building a Docker Image.
 It's a text file, it's easy to read, and easy to distribute.
-It's even useful for passing around to show people how to do something.
+It's even useful for passing around to show people who don't use docker how to do something.

 Images
     These are the built server snapshots from which you run containers.
 Think of them as the Class from which you instantiate Objects.
-Docker Images can be composed from Dockerfiles, which are recipie for createing images.
+Docker Images are built from Dockerfiles.
 Images can be stored in a repository like hub.docker.com or built on the fly.
 Images are a series of file system segments, not a contigious block, this enables images to be diffed and versioned similar a git repository.
 This segmented nature also reduces build time and bandwidth requirements when moving images around the network.

 Containers
     If Images are Classes, Containers are Objects.
-Containers are running instances of images that can have different internal states; configurations, running processes, data.
+Containers are running instances of images that can have different internal states; configurations, running processes, and data.
 It is useful to think of them similarly to a running Virtual Machine, this can however get you into trouble.
 Containers can be stopped, started, and destroyed.
 Stopping a container maintains it's internal state.
 Destroying it will remove all of it's state.
 It is important to note that container state is not saved back to the image.
 All data in a container is transient.
 Persistence can be acheived by mounting volumes into a container.
 It is also important to note that by default containers are NAT'd throught the host IP address.
 This has implications for how ports are assigned for instance if you had two Django instances running they could not both use port 8000.
 Understanding how this works will make your life easier, but is beyond the scope of this cheetsheet.

 Repository
     This is just like a centralized git repository.
 It is where you push, pull, and update your images.
 The most common one is http://hub.docker.com.
-There will probably be more once docker-distribute becomes usefull, probably 2.1.
+There will probably be more once docker-distribute becomes usefull, that should happen around 2.1.